kndang/Cybersecurity-Portfolio/README.md

 - <a href="Security Plan">Security Plan</a>

 ## 🔆 Afterword
 This portfolio will continuously grow as I complete more projects.
 I encourage you to visit again to see my progress and learn more about my skills and experience.
-Thank you for taking time to check out my cybersecurity and software development portfoilio.
+Thank you for taking the time to check out my cybersecurity and software development portfoilio.